About

 The use of relatives to care for youth

-We obtained AFCARS data from 2011, 2013, 2015 and 2017 to identify the number of foster youth living with relatives.
+We include the number of youth living with relatives, according to AFCARS.
 We also ask each state to provide the number of relatives with an active, ongoing placement as of March 31 or the nearest date for which data was available.

 The use of congregate care

 Congregate care is a term that refers to larger foster care placement settings such as group homes and institutions.
-We obtained AFCARS data from 2011, 2013, 2015 and 2017 to identify the number of foster youth living in these settings.
+We include the number of youth living in congregate care, according to AFCARS.

 Limitations

-Some states were unable to answer, or were unresponsive to, our questions.
+Some states are unable to answer, or are unresponsive to, our questions.
 Further, while we made an identical request to each state and worked with several to ensure clarity on our questions, it is possible that states define certain data elements differently.

 It is also important to note that our research questions for this project focuses entirely on issues of quantity.
 Of greater importance to the child welfare field are policies and practice that ensure the quality and preparedness of all caregivers, and that the removal of children from families is done only when it is absolutely necessary.